FREQUENTLY ASKED QUESTIONS

 Yes.
 We have large, weatherproof clearly marked posters with the Ride For The Living logo all along the route.
 We also have experience riders in the form of ride marshals, riding along the route, that will ensure you stay on course throughout.

 Do I need to train beforehand?

-The ride is very manageable, and we have even had an 89 year old participant!
-However we encourage you to do a small amount of training beforehand as that way you will be able to enjoy the ride more.
-If you haven’t biked in a long time, we encourage you to take a class with a local organization where you live about road safety and bike operation.
+The ride is very manageable, and we have even had a 90 year old participant!
+However we encourage you to train beforehand as that way you will be able to enjoy the ride more.
+If you haven’t biked in a long time, we encourage you to take a class with a local organization where you learn about road safety and bike operation.
 As we will be riding on roads where other cars and vehicles will be present, it’s important to review the rules of road safety and interacting with other cyclists on the route.

 Do I need to rent a bike?

 No, a road-worthy hybrid or cross bike will be provided for you.

 What type of bike will I ride?

 We provide both hybrid and cross bikes for participants.
 Clip-on pedals are only allowed for those who are participating in the advanced route (not on the regular 60-mile route).
 Riders on the advanced route will be provided with road bikes.

 Not all bikes will be equipped with water bottle holders, but there are pockets in your RFTL jersey that easily fit a water bottle.
 There are also water stations along the route.